 This topic summary covers Knowledge Organiser: Power within Power for GCSE Physics.
 Revise Power in Energy for GCSE Physics with 14 exam-style questions and 25 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 13 of 13 in this topic.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 12 of 12 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Knowledge Organiser: Power